 Students will explore art concepts and ideas which relate to their own backgrounds and experience within the unit focus: IDENTIKIT.
-Media and processes explored may include painting, printmaking, digital processes and sculpture using mixed media or clay.
+Media and processes explored may include painting, printmaking, digital processes and sculpture using mixed media.

 - Portrait painting on canvas.
 Students devise and photograph a self-portrait which is digitally manipulated.
 The image is further refined using stencilling, spray and masking techniques, expressive and detailed paint applications.
 Drawing.
 Students analyse the work of artists who specialise in detailed drawing.
 Students consider animal traits that link to who they are and who they wish to represent.
 Objective drawing exercises are developed into a complete drawn piece which students display for audiences and must justify the creative decisions made in the process of developing finished work. - 3D Sculpture.
 Students devise and construct a 3D form made from natural and recycled materials incorporating surface textures and designs.
-The work of Tjanpi Desert Weavers will be referenced, and students will research these artists of influence.